bhavishjan/bhavishjan.github.io/README.md

 Right now I’m still learning the basics: programming, Git/GitHub, Linux, and how not to break my laptop every other day.

 If you’re here, feel free to explore.
-If something doesn’t work, just assume it’s a “feature.
+If something doesn’t work, just assume it’s a “feature".

 ### Credit
 This website templete is originally build by Jehangeer Aswani (https://github.com/aswanijehangeer).